AvolitesLtd/TitanManual/docs/running-the-show/using-multiple-on-screen-workspaces.md

 the various windows displayed on the console screen(s).
 This allows you to quickly recall different setups.
 Workspaces are stored and recalled from the touch buttons to the left of the menu buttons (or down the left side of the screen for Sapphire Touch, Titan Go, and on external screens).
+You can also store workspaces to any executor button on the console.

 Double press \<View/Open\> to show the window select buttons.
 See [Opening and positioning workspace windows](../titan-basics/workspace-windows.md#opening-and-positioning-workspace-windows)